Tubridy

 Dad worked the early test launches of the Atlas, the first of which were spectacular failures.
 Finally, at the end of 1958, they successfully launched Big Annie – the first Atlas to span over 5000 miles.
 He supported several programs from there, including the final 4 Mercury astronauts and the SATAR satellite launches.

-Dad was part of that team and, during the program, rose to the ranks of management.
-I remember he worked many long hours during the 1960s – frequently on the weekends and would get calls at any time of the day that he needed to deal with.
+Dad was part of that team and rose to the management ranks during the program.
+I remember he worked many long hours during the 1960sβ€”frequently on the weekendsβ€”and would get calls at any time of the day that he needed to deal with.

 After Dad’s retirement in 1992, they moved back to the family home (which had been rented).
 He passed away in October 2002.

-Dad became interested in sailing after moving here in the late 1950s.
-We had several sailboats, but the one I remember the best was a wooden sailboat named Argo, after the Greek hero Jason and the Argonaut’s boat.
-I fondly remember sleeping overnight in the boat where he would read us parts of the tales at an early age.
-Later he learned to fly, and we took several family trips flying in a rented plane to the Bahamas and to our relatives.
+Later, he learned to fly, and we took several family trips flying in a rented plane to the Bahamas and our relatives.
 He loved to play bridge.
 He and Mom played with other couples and always played at lunch with other rocket scientists.
 He kept that up in retirement, playing weekly at the local senior center.
 My Dad was always interested in learning and did much reading- fiction and non-fiction.

 He always had his eyes on the stars.
 He was a Steely-Eyed Spaceman!